Three (2006 film): Plot

 Jennifer Peters (Justine Waddell) attempts to save her brother Roy, who has been abducted by a serial killer known as the Riddle Killer – or R.K. – due to his use of riddles in the murders he commits.
 Jennifer has recently written a book about the nature of serial killers, to which R.K. has taken offense.
-Jennifer follows R.K.'s clues and finds Roy, but fails to save him as the car in which he is trapped explodes.
+Jennifer follows R.K.'s clues and finds Roy but fails to save him as the car in which he is trapped explodes.

-Kevin Parson (Marc Blucas) is a seminary theology student who has recently completed the third draft of his thesis about the nature of good and evil.
+Kevin Parson (Marc Blucas) is a seminary theology.
 One day he receives a phone call from R.K.
 (Bill Moseley), ordering him to confess some unspecified sin or his car will explode.
 He also asks Kevin a riddle: "What falls but never breaks?
 What breaks but never falls?"
 Puzzled about the sin and the riddle, Kevin quickly escapes from the car before it explodes.
 He informs the police, among them Jennifer, but leaves out the part about the sin, believing it's something he did some time ago.